 Introduction to Sustainability

 As development continues to spread, urban planners must be aware of the effect on the natural environment.
 This class covers sustainable materials and design, habitat displacement, energy efficiency and water use.
 Also discussed are local and regional codes surrounding sustainability.

-According to the U.S. Bureau of Labor Statistics (BLS), the May 2015 average salary for urban planners and regional was $70,680 per year.
-Approximately 66% of urban and regional planners worked for a government-related employer, the BLS reported in 2015.
-Urban planning is a growing field, with the BLS anticipating jobs in the field to increase by 6% (about as fast as the average for all occupations) between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the May 2018 average salary for urban planners and regional was $76,240 per year.
+Approximately 66% of urban and regional planners worked for a government-related employer, the BLS reported in 2018.
+Urban planning is a growing field, with the BLS anticipating jobs in the field to increase by 11% (much faster than the average for all occupations) between 2018 and 2028.